Higher Dimer Covers on Snake Graphs: Recollections

 A \emph{tile} is a planar graph with four vertices and four edges that has the shape of a square.
 A {\em snake graph} $\mathcal{G}$ is a connected planar graph consisting of a finite sequence of tiles $G_1,G_2,\ldots, G_d$ with $d \geq 1,$ such that $G_i$ and $G_{i+1}$ share exactly one edge $e_i$ and this edge is either the north edge of $G_i$ and the south edge of $G_{i+1}$ or the east edge of $G_i$ and the west edge of $G_{i+1}$, for each $i=1,\dots,d-1$.
 A snake graph $\mathcal{G}$ is called {\em straight} if all its tiles lie in one column or one row, and a snake graph is called {\em zigzag} if no three consecutive tiles are straight.
 We say that two snake graphs are \emph{isomorphic} if they are isomorphic as graphs.

 A {\em sign function} $f$ on a snake graph $\mathcal{G}$ is a map $f$ from the set of edges of $\mathcal{G}$ to the set $\{ +,- \}$ such that on every tile in $\mathcal{G}$ the north and the west edge have the same sign, the south and the east edge have the same sign and the sign on the north edge is opposite to the sign on the south edge.
+Equivalently, the signs are constant along lines of slope 1, and the signs on two adjacents diagonals must be different.
 The snake graph $\mathcal{G}$ is determined by a sequence of tiles $G_1,\ldots,G_d$ and a sign function $f$ on the interior edges $e_1,\ldots,e_{d-1}$ of $\mathcal{G}$.
 Denote by $e_0$ the south edge of the first tile and choose an edge $e_d$ to be either the north edge or the east edge of the last tile $G_d$.
 Then we obtain a sign sequence